 There are several opportunities for motivated students to engage with original works of art, to participate in study abroad and international travel, and to develop original research under faculty supervision.
 For select upper-level art history courses, the Allbritton Art Institute provides support and travel for faculty-led trips to domestic and European locations.
 Subsidized travel is unique to Baylor among undergraduate history programs in North America.
-Most recently, class field studies have returned from trips to New York in the fall of 2018 and London in the spring of 2018.
+Most recently, class field studies have returned from trips to London in the Spring of 2018 and New York in the fall of 2019.

 Each of the art historians works extensively with undergraduate research.
-Dr. DeLouche's courses regularly make use of the strong 18th- and 19th-century holdings of the Martin Museum of Art for the subjects he teaches and regularly organizes trips to visit relevant exhibitions in the area.
 Dr. Elkins enhances ancient art courses through the use of a small teaching collection of ancient coins and through fieldtrips to area museums.
 Many students also participate in archaeological fieldwork with him at the excavations of the late Roman synagogue at Huqoq, Israel or are employed as his research assistants.
 Students who have developed provocative research in his upper-level courses often present at Baylor Undergraduate Research and Scholarly Achievement (URSA) Scholars Week or at national conferences such as the Annual Meeting of the Archaeological Institute of America.
 Dr. Hornik provides opportunities for one-on-one interaction with original art objects and also directs original research in her upper-level courses.
 Recently she offered a seminar on Connoisseurship that used the Kress collection of paintings at Baylor's Armstrong Browning Library.
 Past students in her courses developed novel research topics that have been presented at URSA Scholars week and at national conferences such as the Midwest Art History Society (MAHS).
 Many have written honors and undergraduate theses under her direction.

 The fact that each of the art history faculty are both active scholars and strong teachers provides unique opportunities for Baylor's art history majors to develop significant experience and expertise both inside and outside of the classroom.
 Our art history students are very competitive for top graduate programs in the country, or succeed in other fields.
 Our alumni have gone to graduate programs at Yale University, the University of Texas at Austin, the University of Missouri, the University of Kentucky, Rutgers University, Penn State University, George Washington University, Georgetown University, Kansas State University, Texas Christian University, and Southern Methodist University among many others.
 Other art history graduates, have gone on to work in museums and art galleries, or to business school, law school, and medical school, and into other graduate programs such as industrial design, civil engineering, and architecture.